Global Ecommerce and International Expansion | Pitney Bowes

 By Rachel Martin, Global Director Product Marketing, Global Ecommerce, Pitney Bowes

-There has never been a better time to start thinking about your Ecommerce strategy.
-According to eMarketer, in 2015 global B2C online sales are expected to grow 17.7% to US$1.771 trillion.
+There has never been a better time to start thinking about your ecommerce strategy.
+According to eMarketer, in 2015 global B2C online sales was expected to grow 17.7% to US$1.771 trillion.
 Move forward to 2017 and you can expect to see global online sales of over $2.3 trillion.
-The rapid expansion of the Internet and use of mobile devices in emerging markets is a big part of the reason Ecommerce is growing, along with better payment options and advanced shipping.
+The rapid expansion of the Internet and use of mobile devices in emerging markets is a big part of the reason ecommerce is growing, along with better payment options and advanced shipping.

 If you look deeper at the data, what you see is that while sales in North America (US and Canada markets) are growing, it’s not at the rate that online sales are growing in emerging regions such as Asia-Pacific.

-In fact, Ecommerce is growing significantly in the BRIC countries – Brazil, Russia, India and China, with China alone expected to surpass the US ecommerce market by 2016.
+In fact, ecommerce is growing significantly in the BRIC countries – Brazil, Russia, India and China, with China alone expected to surpass the US ecommerce market.
 So let me rephrase my initial opening…

 Cross-border shopping is not something you typically see in the US because there’s such supply.
 But consumers in many markets can’t get the things they want domestically and this presents a significant opportunity for US retailers.

-In our own Ecommerce study, we found that 96% of respondents made an online purchase, and 40% had purchased goods from another country.
+In our own global online shopping study we found that 66% of consumers now shop online, and 40% had purchased goods from another country.
 There are still many misconceptions around online shopping, particularly in South Korea, India, China and Japan, where many consumers don’t realize they can buy goods outside their own country.
 For those that did shop cross-border, the most desirable e-destinations were the US, UK, and Germany.
 This is a trend that US retailers can tap into by demonstrating the ease and accessibility of shopping online.

 Currently, the biggest US cross-border growth engines are Canada, the UK and Australia.
 But our research shows there is significant opportunity in markets like Brazil, Germany and China.
 And those markets – particularly Brazil and China – are growing at a much faster rate.